Nirbhay91/Java-Microservices-Complete-Course/README.md

 - Messaging with RabbitMQ and Spring Cloud Stream
 - Publishing and consuming messages

-### 10. Dynamic Configuration and Stream Processing
+### 10. Stream Processing Using Spring Cloud Data Flow
+- What is a Data Pipeline?
+- Architectural Overview
-- Spring Cloud Bus for dynamic configuration
+- Components of Spring Cloud Data Flow
-- Data pipelines with Spring Cloud Data Flow
+- Steps for Installing Spring Cloud Data Flow

-### 11. Scaling Strategies
+### 11. Scaling Microservices with Spring Cloud
-- Autoscaling approaches and considerations
+- Approaching for Autoscaling
+- Scaling with resource constraints
+- Scaling during specific time periods
+- Scaling based on the message queue length
-- Scaling based on various parameters
+- Scaling based on Business Parameters

 ## Part 2: Advanced Topics and Deployment